kennedyvitorino/kennedyvitorino/README.md

   Veja um pouco sobre mim:

-- 🤓  Apaixonado por pogramação
+- 🤓  passionate about programming
-- 🎓  estudante de Análise e Desenvolvimento de Sistemas pela UNINASSAU
+- 🎓  student of Systems Analysis and Development at UNINASSAU
-- 🖥️  Aprendendo e evoluindo no back-end Development
+- 🖥️  Learning and Evolving in Backend Development
-- 🌵  Nordestino

 ##